Conference Day and AGM 2017 – Princess Royal Gallery, HM Royal Dockyard Portsmouth

-David Annals, a professional researcher in family history and former Principle Family History Specialist at the National Archives, will give a talk entitled ‘The Enumerators Strike Back’.
+David Annal, a professional researcher in family history and former Principle Family History Specialist at the National Archives, will give a talk entitled ‘The Enumerators Strike Back’.

 David’s talk will put the spotlight on the enumerators, the men and women who created the UK’s census returns.
 Their story is an intriguing one dating back to its inception in 1841, which continues through each successive decennial census since.

 The talk will give you an insight into the hostilities they faced from householders and look at how they were at the mercy of the decision makers (census authorities) as they created one of the most important sets of records used by family historians today.